mbbill/JSC.js/README.md

 **JSC.js** is a JavaScript engine which can run on top of you browser's JavaScript engine.
-It's based on the default JavaScript engine of WebKit.
+It's based on the default JavaScript engine (JavaScriptCore) of WebKit and compiled with emscripten.
 Therefore, if you're using Safari, you can literally run its JavaScript engine on top of itself.

-About *JavaScriptCore*
-JavaScriptCore is the name of the default JavaScript engine for WebKit.
-Now it is compiled into WebAssembly with emscripten.

 The size of JSC.js is around 3MB (compressed js and mem file).